-Affordable energy is the essential resource of the industrialized world.
-Our modern lives depend on it, as do the economies of the world, the security and stability of nations, and the well-being and resilience of our communities.
-Everything we consume, construct, and operate requires quantities of energy our preindustrial ancestors could not have imagined.
+Affordable energy and a long term stable environment is the essential resource of the industrialized world.
+Our modern lives depend on them, as do the economies of the world, the security and stability of nations, and the well-being and resilience of our communities.
+Everything we consume, construct, and operate requires quantities of energy our pre-industrial ancestors could not have imagined.
 And these modern energy demands - resulting from urbanization, the industrial and agricultural revolutions, and new modes of transportation - have been magnified by the explosion of humanity's population.

-Climate change is the largely unexpected and daunting consequence of our wild success in meeting explosive worldwide energy demand through the extraction and burning of fossil fuels.
+Climate change is the largely unexpected, and until recently ignored, daunting consequence of our wild success in meeting explosive worldwide energy demand through the extraction and burning of fossil fuels.
 The science of climate change is undeniable in its broadest conclusions: the atmospheric accumulation of carbon dioxide and other greenhouse gases (GHGs) generated by human activity has reached a level that is changing the climates of all places on earth, with compounding and cascading consequences that will soon be unstoppable.
 And, we are told, that requires that we wean ourselves off fossil fuels as fast as possible.
 Can we do that and still meet the world's astounding energy demands?